-This document contains financial information prepared according to International Financial Reporting Standards (IFRS) and taken from our consolidated financial statements, as well as alternative performance measures (APMs) as defined in the Guidelines on Alternative Performance Measures issued by the European Securities and Markets Authority (ESMA) on 5 October 2015, and other non-IFRS measures.
+Banco Santander, S.A. ("Santander") cautions that this document may contain financial information prepared according to International Financial Reporting Standards (IFRS) and taken from our consolidated financial statements, as well as alternative performance measures (APMs) as defined in the Guidelines on Alternative Performance Measures issued by the European Securities and Markets Authority (ESMA) on 5 October 2015, and other non-IFRS measures.
 The APMs and non-IFRS measures were calculated with information from Grupo Santander; however, they are neither defined or detailed in the applicable financial reporting framework nor audited or reviewed by our auditors.
-We use these APMs and non-IFRS measures when planning, monitoring and evaluating our performance.
-We consider them to be useful metrics for our management and investors to compare operating performance between periods.
-APMs we use are presented unless otherwise specified on a constant FX basis, which is computed by adjusting comparative period reported data for the effects of foreign currency translation differences, which distort period-on-period comparisons.
-Nonetheless, the APMs and non-IFRS measures are supplemental information; their purpose is not to substitute IFRS measures.
+We use the APMs and non-IFRS measures when planning, monitoring and evaluating our performance.
+We consider them to be useful metrics for our management and investors to compare operating performance between accounting periods.

+Nonetheless, the APMs and non-IFRS measures are supplemental information; their purpose is not to substitute the IFRS measures.
 Furthermore, companies in our industry and others may calculate or use APMs and non-IFRS measures differently, thus making them less useful for comparison purposes.
-APMs using ESG labels have not been calculated in accordance with the Taxonomy Regulation or with the indicators for principal adverse impact in SFDR.
-For further details on APMs and Non-IFRS Measures, including their definition or a reconciliation between any applicable management indicators and the financial data presented in the consolidated financial statements prepared under IFRS, please see the 2023 Annual Report on Form 20-F filed with the U.S. Securities and Exchange Commission (the SEC) on 21 February 2024 (https://www.santander.com/content/dam/santander-com/en/documentos/informacion-sobre-resultados-semestrales-vanuales-suministrada-a-la-sec/2024/sec-2023-annual-20-f-2023-en.pdf), as well as the section "Alternative performance measures" of the Banco Santander, S.A.
-(Santander) Q4 2024 Financial Report, published on 5 February 2025 (https://www.santander.com/en/shareholdersand-investors/financial-and-economic-information#quarterly-results).
-Underlying measures, which are included in this document, are non-IFRS measures.
+APMs using environmental, social and governance labels have not been calculated in accordance with the Taxonomy Regulation or with the indicators for principal adverse impact in SFDR.

-The businesses included in each of our geographic segments and the accounting principles under which their results are presented here may differ from the businesses included and local applicable accounting principles of our public subsidiaries in such geographies.
-Accordingly, the results of operations and trends shown for our geographic segments may differ materially from those of such subsidiaries.
+Banco Santander 2024 Annual Financial Report contains more details on APMs and non-IFRS measures.

+This document is available on Santander's website (www.santander.com).

-Non-financial information
+Sustainability information

-This document contains, in addition to financial information, non-financial information (NFI), including environmental, social and governancerelated metrics, statements, goals, commitments and opinions.

-NFI is included to comply with Spanish Act 11/2018 on non-financial information and diversity and to provide a broader view of our impact.
-NFI is not audited nor reviewed by an external auditor.
-NFI is prepared following various external and internal frameworks, reporting guidelines and measurement, collection and verification methods and practices, which are materially different from those applicable to financial information and are in many cases emerging and evolving.
-NFI is based on various materiality thresholds, estimates, assumptions, judgments and underlying data derived internally and from third parties.
-NFI is thus subject to significant measurement uncertainties, may not be comparable to NFI of other companies or over time or across periods and its inclusion is not meant to imply that the information is fit for any particular purpose or that it is material to us under mandatory reporting standards.
-NFI is for informational purposes only and without any liability being accepted in connection with it except where such liability cannot be limited under overriding provisions of applicable law.
+This document may contain, in addition to financial information, sustainability-related information, including environmental, social and governance-related metrics, statements, goals, targets, commitments and opinions.
+Sustainability information is not audited nor, save as expressly indicated under section 'Auditors' reviews' of the 2024 Annual Financial Report, reviewed by an external auditor.
+Sustainability information is prepared following various external and internal frameworks, reporting guidelines and measurement, collection and verification methods and practices, which may materially differ from those applicable to financial information and are in many cases emerging and evolving.
+Sustainability information is based on various materiality thresholds, estimates, assumptions, judgments and underlying data derived internally and from third parties.
+Sustainability information is thus subject to significant measurement uncertainties, may not be comparable to sustainability information of other companies or over time or across periods and its use is not meant to imply that the information is fit for any particular purpose or that it is material to us under mandatory reporting standards.
+The sustainability information is for informational purposes only, without any liability being accepted in connection with it except where such liability cannot be limited under overriding provisions of applicable law.